basmallamohamed/Time-Series-Forecasting-Analysis/README.md

 - **Visualizations**: Run Python scripts to regenerate plots.
 - **Dashboard**: Open `TimeSaries.pbix` in Power BI Desktop for interactive analysis.
 - **Data Updates**: Modify scripts to refresh or add new aggregations.

-This `README.md` provides a clear overview and instructions for your project.
-Let me know if you need help uploading the image or adjusting the content!